Get insider access

 Build Quality

 They have a good build quality.
-They're mostly made of plastic that feels sturdy.
+Like the Beats Solo 4 Wireless, they're mostly made of plastic that feels sturdy.
 However, the foldable hinges on the headband could degrade with use and stop snapping properly into position, and overall, the headphones feel somewhat stiff and creaky.

 7.0